-Getting Ready for College: Suggestions for Parents
+Getting Ready for College: Suggestions for Parents and Families

 The summer months between high school and college provide an opportunity for students and parents to start planning for the adjustments that college life will bring.
 This is also a time for parents to share some of their own concerns and expectations.
 Focusing on issues such as personal responsibility, safety, and the importance of making healthy choices can set an important tone as your student prepares for this new experience.

 Following are helpful suggestions to assist you in this process:

 Help your student prepare for increased independence.

 - Allow your student to wake up in the morning without assistance.